ncbi/vadr/documentation/advbuild.md

 It is not always necessary to build new models at this point.
-If all of the failure modes above had been in a minority of sequences, then we could keep going and modify our existing models.
-However, as explained above, in this case we want to choose new representatives and build new models.
+If all of the failure modes above had been in a minority of sequences, then it may have made more sense to stick with our RefSeq-based models and simply modified them (as described below) to address the failure modes we wanted to eliminate.
+But in this case, as explained above, we want to choose new representatives and build new models.

 #### <a name="step5-chooserep"></a> Identifying new representative sequences

 We will choose a new representative from our random set of 500 training sequences.
-Of course, it is possible, and probably even likely, that there is a 'better' representative that is not in our training set, but using a sequence from our training set of 500 is probably good enough.
-First we need to identify the subset of our 500 sequences that contain the three major characteristics we identified in iteration 1, summarized [above](#majorchar).
+Of course, it is possible, and probably even likely, that there exists a 'better' representative sequence that is not in our training set, but using the most representative sequence from our training set of 500 is probably good enough.
+First we need to identify the subset of our 500 sequences that contain the three major characteristics we've already identified, summarized [above](#step4-lessons).
 We'll do this separately for RSV A and RSV B:

 ```
 # fetch out the sequences with the early stop codon (cdsstopn) at 5579..5581: